 How about starting your coleus plants from seed?

-The gorgeous foliage on this variety, enticingly called ‘Chocolate Covered Cherry,’ will bring your home a splash of color – and you’ll have the pride of knowing you grew your plant from seed.
+The gorgeous, bright fiery-red foliage on this variety, enticingly called ‘Inferno,’ will bring your home a splash of color – and you’ll have the pride of knowing you grew your plant from seed.

 If you’re looking for a houseplant that’s as colorful as a tropical celebration, croton (Codiaeum variegatum) will be just what you’re looking for.